numpy/numpy/doc/source/dev/howto-docs.rst

   holds conferences, hosts learning resources, and runs a Slack channel.

-- "Every engineer is also a writer," says Google's `free collection of technical writing resources <https://developers.google.com/tech-writing>`__, which has free online classes for developers in planning and writing documents.
+- "Every engineer is also a writer," says Google's `collection of technical writing resources <https://developers.google.com/tech-writing>`__, which includes free online courses for developers in planning and writing documents.

 - `Software Carpentry's <https://software-carpentry.org/lessons>`__ mission is
   teaching software to researchers.
-In addition hosting to the curriculum, the website describes how to present ideas effectively.
+In addition to hosting the curriculum, the website explains how to present ideas effectively.